 ATP813P is located to the north of the Aramac township in central west Queensland.
-Blue Energy's exploration work on the permit to date has resulted in 830 PJ of Contingent Resource being estimated by independent reserve specialist NSAI.

-Blue lodged 9 separate Potential Commercial Area Applications in 2017, and as at 30 June 2020, were still being considered by the Queensland Government for grant.
+Blue Energy's exploration work on the permit to date has resulted in 830 PJ of Contingent Resource being estimated by the Company's independent reserve specialist NSAI.
+Blue lodged 9 separate Potential Commercial Area Applications in 2017, and as at 30 June 2021, these were still evaluated for grant by the Queensland Government.